klovens/juxtapose/README.md

 9,10,1
 10,9,1
   ```
-We have the config/JSON files stored in the config folder.
+We have the config/JSON files stored in the test/data folder.
 The example contents of line-config.json:
 ```sh
 {